 You can find out a lot about a VPN app by asking informed questions like those, but there are still certain things you won’t know until you subscribe and test the VPN app out.
 We did just that with a large number of the market’s leading providers, and came up with this list of the best VPN apps for Mac:

-ExpressVPN comes out as our top choice for Mac.
-Unlimited bandwidth, no speed caps or throttling, and access to a large network of 3,000+ servers in 94 countries, you’ll get fast speeds no matter your use-case.
+ExpressVPN offers unlimited bandwidth, no speed caps or throttling, and access to a large network of 3,000+ servers in 94 countries.
 Plus, it doesn’t get in your way, with lightweight, easy-to-use software that connects in as little as one click.
 256-bit AES encryption with an automatic kill switch ensures your data is wrapped in protection immediately cuts you off from the internet in case of an accidental drop.

 ExpressVPN is also based out of the British Virgin Islands, so it lies outside of U.K. jurisdiction — and thus the major surveillance agreements between large governments.
 So that means you don’t have to worry about secret logs or 3rd-party sales: ExpressVPN has a strong zero-logging policy, keeping you completely private online.